Lee's Famous Creme Caramel/Flan

 - 4 c. half and half or milk (1 quart)

-Preheat over to 325 F. To make caramel sauce, dissolve sugar in water in heavy sauce pan on high.
+To make caramel sauce, dissolve ½ cup sugar and 4 Tbsp. water in a small sauce pan.
+Bring to a boil on high heat.
 DO NOT STIR.
-Bring to a boil.
 Swirl in pan if necessary.
-Boil until sauce turns a medium brown colo and smells like caramel.
-Remove from heat and carefully add two tablespoons of reserved water to stop cooking.
+Boil until sauce turns a medium brown color and smells like caramel.
+Remove from heat and carefully splash 2 Tbsp. of reserved, cold water to stop cooking.
 CAUTION is required as mixture may bubble up and is extremely hot.
-Divide among individaul oven-proof custard dishes or lone large (six cup) souffle dish.
+Pour into one large (six cup) souffle dish.
 Set aside to cool on a baking rack.

-To serve, run a knife once around inside of souffle dish and invery onto a plate or platter with a bit of a lip to contain caramel sauce.
+To serve, run a knife once around inside of souffle dish and quickly invert/turn upside down onto a plate or platter with a lip to contain caramel sauce.
 Slice into wedges, like a pie.
-Garnish wedges or individual custards with fresh fruit and/or whipped cream, if desired.
-Serrves about 6-8.
+Garnish wedges with fresh fruit and/or whipped cream, if desired.
+Serves about 6-8.

 Auntie Norma's Tamale Pie